Bose-creator/alx-higher_level_programming/0x00-python-hello_world/README.md

-Sure, here's a revised version of the provided text:

 1. **Run Python File:**
    Write a Shell script that executes a Python script.
 Save the Python file name in the environment variable `$PYFILE`.